|BSE: 500304||Sector: Services|

 Meetings of the Board

-During the year eight (8) Board Meetings were convened and held.
-The intervening gapbetween the meetings was within the period prescribed under the Act and Listing Regulations.
-For further details please refer Corporate Governance Report forming part ofthis Report.
+During the year seven (7) Board Meetings were convened and held.
+The intervening gap between the two meetings was within the period prescribed under the Act and Listing Regulations.
+For further details please refer to the Corporate Governance Report forming part of this Report.

-c) that the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities;
+c) that the Directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-e) that the directors had laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and
+e) that the Directors had laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and

-The Directors state that the applicable Secretarial Standards i.e. SS 1: Secretarial Standard on Meetings of the Board of Directors and SS 2: SecretarialStandard on General Meetings issued by the Institute of Company Secretaries of India havebeen duly followed by the Company.
+The Directors state that the applicable mandatory Secretarial Standards i.e. SS - 1: Secretarial Standard on Meetings of the Board of Directors and SS - 2: Secretarial Standard on General Meetings issued by the Institute of Company Secretaries of India have been duly followed by the Company.

 Statutory Auditors' Report

-The notes on financial Statement referred to in the Auditors' Report areself-explanatory and do not require any further comments.
+The notes on Financial Statement (Standalone and Consolidated) referred to in the Auditors' Report are selfexplanatory and do not require any further comments.
 The Auditors' Report to the members does not contain any qualification reservation or adverse remark.

-Pursuant to provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board had appointed Nityanand Singh & Co.
-Company Secretaries as Secretarial Auditors to conduct secretarial audit ofthe Company for FY18.
-The Secretarial Audit Report for FY18 is annexed herewith as "Annexure-B".
-The Secretarial Audit Report does not contain any qualification reservation or adverse remark.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board appointed Nityanand Singh & Co.
+Company Secretaries as Secretarial Auditors to conduct secretarial audit of the Company for FY19.
+The Secretarial Audit Report for FY19 is annexed herewith as Annexure B. The Secretarial Audit Report does not contain any qualification reservation or adverse remark.

-Management Discussion and Analysis Report Management Discussion and Analysis Reportas prescribed under Regulation 34(2)(e) read with Para B of Schedule V of the Listing Regulations is given as a separate section and forms a part of this Report.
+Management Discussion and Analysis Report as prescribed under Regulation 34(2)(e) read with Para B of Schedule V of the Listing Regulations is given as a separate section and forms a part of this Report.

 Corporate Governance Report

-Your Company has complied with all the mandatory requirements relating to CorporateGovernance of Listing Regulations.
+Your Company has complied with all the mandatory requirements relating to Corporate Governance in the Listing Regulations.
 The Corporate Governance Report as per the requirement of Listing Regulations is given as a separate section and forms a part of this Report.
-TheCertificate from the practising company secretary confirming the compliance with the conditions of the Corporate Governance stipulated in Para E of Schedule V of Listing Regulations is also annexed to the Corporate Governance Report.
+The Certificate from the Practising Company Secretary confirming the compliance with the conditions of the Corporate Governance stipulated in Para E of Schedule V of Listing Regulations is also annexed to the Corporate Governance Report.

 Corporate Social Responsibility (CSR)

-Pursuant to the requirements of Section 135 of the Act read with the Companies (Corporate Social Responsibility Policy) Rules 2014 the Company has a Corporate Social Responsibility (CSR) Committee.
+Pursuant to the requirements of Section 1 35 of the Act read with the Companies (Corporate Social Responsibility Policy) Rules 2014 the Company has a Corporate Social Responsibility (CSR) Committee.
 The details of the Committee are mentioned in the Corporate Governance Report forming part of this Report.
 The CSR Policy of the Company is available on the website of the Company at https://www.niit.com/authoring/Documents/Other%20Disclosures/CORPORATE%20SOCIAL%20RESPONSIBILITY%20POLICY.pdf.

-The Report on CSR activities is given in "Annexure C" forming part ofthis Report which was approved by the Committee on April 30 2018.
+The Report on the CSR activities is given in Annexure D forming part of this Report approved by the CSR Committee on May 13 2019.

 Related Party Transactions

-The Board of Directors of the Company has on the recommendation of the AuditCommittee adopted a Related Party Transactions Policy for identifying reviewing and approving transactions between the Company and Related Parties in compliance with the applicable provisions of the Listing Regulations the Act and Rules thereunder.
+The Board of Directors of the Company has on the recommendation of the Audit Committee adopted a Related Party Transactions Policy for identifying reviewing and approving transactions between the Company and the Related Parties in compliance with the applicable provisions of the Listing Regulations the Act and the Rules thereunder.

 All related party transactions entered into by the Company during the year were in its ordinary course of business and on an arm's length basis.
-There was no materiallysignificant related party transaction made by the Company with Promoters Directors Key Managerial Personnel or other designated persons which may have a potential conflict withthe interest of the Company at large.
-All Related Party Transactions were approved by theAudit Committee and also approved by the Board as a good Corporate Governance.
+There was no material related party transaction made by the Company with Promoters Directors Key Managerial Personnel or other related parties which may have a potential conflict with the interest of the Company at large.
+All Related Party Transactions were approved by the Audit Committee and were also placed at the Board meeting as a good Corporate Governance practice.

-A statement of all related party transactions is presented before the Audit Committee on a quarterly basis and prior/omnibus approval is also obtained for the entire yearspecifying the nature value and terms and conditions of the transactions.
+A statement of all related party transactions is presented before the Audit Committee on a quarterly basis and prior/omnibus approval is also obtained for the entire year specifying the nature value and terms and conditions of the transactions.

 None of the transactions with the related parties fall under the scope of Section 188 (1) of the Act.
-The details of related party transactions pursuant to Section 134(h) ofthe Act read with Rule 8 of the Companies (Accounts) Rules 2014 are given in Form No. AOC2 in "Annexure - D" forming part of this Report.
+The details of related party transactions pursuant to Section 134(h) of the Act read with Rule 8 of the Companies (Accounts) Rules 2014 are given in the prescribed Form No. AOC 2 in Annexure E forming part of this Report.

 Internal Financial Controls

-Details of the Committees of the Board viz Audit Committee Nomination & Remuneration Committee Corporate Social Responsibility Committee and Stakeholders Relationship Committee constituted in compliance of the provisions of the Act and Listing Regulations are provided in the Corporate Governance Report forming part of this Report.
+Details of the Committees of the Board viz.
+Audit Committee Nomination & Remuneration Committee Corporate Social Responsibility Committee and Stakeholders Relationship Committee constituted in compliance with the provisions of the Act and Listing Regulations are provided in the Corporate Governance Report forming part of this Report.